usharesoft/hammr/documentation/en/source/pages/templates-spec/stack-installation-users.rst

 	  ]
 	}

-.. warning:: By setting ``/sbin/nologin`` the user will not be able to log via the machine's console.
+.. warning:: By setting ``/sbin/nologin`` the user will not be able to log in via the machine's console.